h2oai/h2o-2/h2o-docs/source/tutorial/glm.rst

 #.
 If you clicked the **Predict!** link on the GLM results page, the model .hex key is entered automatically.
 Otherwise, enter the model .hex key in the "model" field.

 #.
 In the "data" field, enter the .hex key of the test data set and click **Submit**.

-#.
-For regression models, click the **Score** menu and select *Confusion Matrix*.
-For binomial models, click the **Score** menu and select *AUC*.

-#.
-In the "actual" field, enter the .hex key for the test data set.

-#.
-From the drop-down "vactual" list, select the column to use for prediction.

-#.
-In the "predict" field, enter the .hex key for the prediction generated in the first step.

-#.
-From the drop-down "vpredict" list, select *predict*.

-#.
-Click **Submit**.

 Validation results report the same model statistics that were generated when the model was originally specified.